 Clean Your Gutters

 Your gutters must have no debris, especially in the winter when snow will melt from your roof and go right into your gutter.
 All of that water can get blocked up if debris is preventing it from properly draining away from your house.
 This can lead to your gutter breaking due to the excess weight of the debris and water.
+The damage can even extend past the gutter and affect your roof, necessitating you to replace your roof.

 You also have to keep in mind that if the melted snow has no way of flowing out of the gutter, then it will just freeze up again once the temperatures drop, leaving you with an even bigger problem.
 Not only will you be cleaning out debris, but you’ll also have to deal with the large chunks of ice lining your gutters.
 Make checking and cleaning your gutters a part of your yard work to-do list now, and save yourself from potential gutter damage in the future.